-Introduction to Business Modeling This course introduces students to the business model framework, focusing on how businesses create value by solving problems and fulfilling consumers' wants and needs.
+This course introduces students to the business model framework, focusing on how businesses create value by solving problems and fulfilling consumers' wants and needs.
 Students learn these concepts using real-world examples via case studies of companies that have excelled or failed based on their business model adaptability.
 This course grounds students in the fundamental concepts of business, particularly how businesses create value.
+Credit Hours: 3

-Introduction to Social Media Management Similar to BECE 201, this course covers the fundamentals of Social Media Management, including expectations, common tools, content calendars, meeting deadlines, team communication, analytics, finance and planning of social business, and comparisons to traditional and alternative business models.
+Similar to BECE 201, this course covers the fundamentals of Social Media Management, including expectations, common tools, content calendars, meeting deadlines, team communication, analytics, finance and planning of social business, and comparisons to traditional and alternative business models.